AssoEchap/stalkerware-indicators/README.md

 ## Please Contribute

 This repository is not complete, new stalkerware apps appear and disappear all the time.
 Feel free to contribute to this database by opening an issue or submitting a Pull Request.

+If you want to contribute, fork this repository, make your changes into the branch `research` and submit a Pull Request.
+Once merged, a GitHub Action will automatically generate the different files available on the `master` branch.

 If you want to do further research on some apps and need access to the samples, feel free to [send me an email](https://www.randhome.io/contact/).